contractshark/core-spec/README.md

 These methods have access to the stage of the spec instance.
 The stage is global to the whole spec stack which means that all settings are always preserved.

+There are also the `beforeEach` and `afterEach` methods which are triggered before and after each test.

+These methods have access to the context and stage of the `spec`.

+#### Atomic Tests

-There are also the beforeEach and afterEach methods which are triggered before and after each test.
-These methods have access to the context and stage of the spec.
-The context represents a copy of a stage and is preserved between beforeEach, test and afterEach methods.
+The context represents a copy of a stage and is preserved between `beforeEach`, test and `afterEach` methods.

 This allows for testing atomic tests where the context is always reset for each test.

 ```js
 spec.beforeEach((context, stage) => {